fetlab/website/content/720/syllabus.md

 is one minute before class starts).
 You should turn in files (unless otherwise instructed) in a direct message to me in Slack.

+###Grading
+Note that while I will do my best to get your grades back in a timely manner (usually within two weeks) but may not be able to.

 ##RIT Gender-based Discrimination Policy
 The following is RIT's official gender-based discrimination policy.
 Please read it, but the summary is: don't be a jerk.
 Treat everyone